 The Hospital recognized a gain of approximately \$1,385,000 for the sale of its 16% interest, which is included in other operating revenue in the consolidated statement of operations and changes in net assets.
 The System received 309,580 Class B units that are earned in 7 separate tranches over an 85-month period ending October 31, 2020.
 This investment is reflected in other assets in the consolidated balance sheet.
 The opportunity will exist in the future for these Class B units to be converted to the Premier public company stock.
 Prior to vesting, the Class B units may be transferred or sold with the approval of Premier.
-During the year ended June 30, 2014, the System recognized approximately \$1,100,000 of income related to Tranche 1 of the Class B which is included as a reduction of supplies expense in the consolidated statement of operations and changes in net assets.
+During the years ended June 30, 2015, and 2014 the System recognized approximately \$1,891,000 and \$1,100,000, respectively of income related to Tranches 1 and 2 of the Class B which is included as a reduction of supplies expense in the consolidated statement of operations and changes in net assets.
 The value of the Class B units is tied to the group purchasing contract and is considered a vendor incentive.